stephen-young/nba-standings-progression/doc/design-doc.md

 spreadsheet downloaded from Basketball Reference.
 Now the goal is for the package to scrape the data from Basketball Reference directly using the `read_html` function from the `pandas` library.
-The standings progression module will provide a a function that will take the season year and a grouping and return a plot the standings progression of that conference for that year.
+The standings progression module will provide a a function that will take the season end year and a grouping and return a plot the standings progression of that conference for that year.
 An option that the module could have is the ability to exclude teams that miss the playoffs.

-The available groupings will be:

-- Conference
-  - East
-  - West
-- Division
-  - Atlantic
-  - Central
-  - Southeast
-  - Northwest
-  - Pacific
-  - Southwest
+The only team groupings available will be by conference.
+Options for plotting the standings progression of the divisions might be added later.
 Thus far, the standings progression plots have used team colours for the markers and lines to differentiate them.
 It will be challenging to make the the colour configuration for each team visually distinct enough to differentiate between all teams when the entire league is in the plot.
-For example, the Chicago Bulls, Houston Rockets, Miami Heat, Toronto Raptors have red, white and/or black in their colours.
+For example, the Chicago Bulls, Houston Rockets, Miami Heat, Toronto Raptors have red, white and/or black as their dominant colours.
 For this reason, the largest grouping of the standings progression plot will be a conference.